vovchenso/virtualtrips/README.md

 ```

-NOTE: It is important to display the correct results for a given search term.

-Implementation:

 The implementation should be a single page app using React.js.
 The solution is only required to support the latest version of Chrome.

 ## Rules

 All work should be committed into a fork of this repo or pushed to a publicly-accessible repo.

+Please write each response for part 1 under the relevant question in the [Questions](./QUESTIONS.md) file.

-Feel free to add files/folders for part 2 and 3 as you see fit into this directory.
+Feel free to organize your code for parts 2 and 3 into this directory however you like.

 You'll get bonus points if you

+ * Provide good documentation
+ * Add tests your code
  * Display coordinates next to results
- * Add tests your code
- * Provide good documentation
  * Sort the results by the closest name match

 Good luck!